onepwaa/site/_posts/2019-04-29-codexes-to-mystify.md

 ---
 layout: post
-title: Science 2019 | Lights, Camera, Transaction!
+title: Special Area 2019 | Codexes to Mystify!
-image: /assets/img/1p-deep-dive-2_1_orig.jpg
+image: /assets/img/1p-deep-dive-5_orig.jpg
 topic: deep-dives
 ---

-### Lights, Camera, Transaction!
+### Codexes to Mystify!

 Ever been stuck between two people that speak a language you don’t?
 Often deemed an alternate “third-wheeling” experience, such is both confusing and, at times, painful.